claireberschauer/MSc_Dissertation/README.md

 ## Tech Support

 *SuperNEMO on a Windows PC*: Document containing all the technical issues I encountered while working with SuperNEMO software on a Windows operating system and how I got around them.
-NOTE: This document is incomplete (05 Sept.
-2023) but I'm working on it and intend to have a final version by Sept.
-9th.
+NOTE: This document is incomplete but I'm working on it and intend to have a final version by 2024.

 ## Artwork